 Could regulators include language that stipulates how market fairness requirements cannot be met with country-specific versions of apps or capabilities?
 This quickly hits jurisdictional boundaries, likely triggering years of court appeals.
 This is undesirable as delay is the ne'er do well's friend.

 Regulators generally have scope over commerce within their territorial borders.
-Multilateral treaty organisations like the the WTO have supranational jurisdiction but tend not to have an appetite or the treaty scope to tackle firm-level competition issues.
-They tend, instead, to focus on tariffs and "dumping" practices that privilege one nation's industries over another, as those are the sorts of disputes for which no local remedy could be easily imagined.
+Multilateral treaty organisations like the the WTO have supranational jurisdiction but no appetite or the treaty scope to tackle firm-level competition issues.
+They focus instead on tariffs and "dumping" practices that privilege one nation's industries over another, as those are the sorts of disputes national laws cannot address.

 A More Durable Approach #

-Effective regulation will preserve space for durable, market-opening technologies that function without constant oversight.
+Effective regulation needs market-opening technologies that function without constant oversight.
 The lines drawn around undermining this technology should be so clear, and the consequences for stepping over them so painful, that even Apple, Google, and Facebook dare not go near them.

 When regulators adopt similar (if not identical) regulations they increase the costs to bad actors of country-specific gamesmanship.
 Regulators that "harmonise" their interventions multiply the chances of compliance, creating a "Brussels of the Willing".